 Avoiding Disputes Over ‘Make Good’ In Commercial Leases

-Commercial leases generally contain ‘make good’ provisions requiring tenants to ensure that the premises is left in a certain condition at the end of the lease.
+Commercial leases generally contain ‘make good’ provisions requiring tenants to ensure that the premises are left in a certain condition at the end of the lease.
 Problems can arise when these provisions lack clarity as to the scope of the make good obligations.
+Make good disputes can be prolonged, costly and cause irreparable damage to relationships between landlords and tenants.
 This article provides landlords and tenants with tools to navigate this contentious issue.

 Tip 1: Benchmark the condition of the premises before the tenant takes possession

 Although there are no statutory obligations in Victoria requiring landlords to undertake a condition/inspection report of commercial premises, it is highly recommended that landlords and tenants protect themselves against unnecessary future disputes by doing so before the execution of a new lease.
 A condition report including photographic evidence of the premises will provide a point of comparison when tenants remove their fit-out.
 This could circumvent disputes regarding any alleged verbal representations regarding the premises’ condition.
 While undertaking a full report can seem costly at the outset, it will be well worth the expense if a prolonged make good dispute, which can hinder a landlord’s ability to re-let the premises to a future incoming tenant, is avoided.

 Tip 2: Tailor the make good provisions to the specific circumstances

 Problems can arise when leases adopt boilerplate make good provisions, requiring the tenant to reinstate the premises to its original condition, regardless of any subsequent improvements to the premises.
 The make good provisions in each lease should be carefully negotiated and drafted to take into consideration the parties’ individual needs and commercial objectives.
 Consider the following case studies: